Far from the Madding Crowd (1967 film)

-Far from the Madding Crowd is a 1967 British epic period drama film adapted from Thomas Hardy's 1874 book of the same name.
-The film, starring Julie Christie, Alan Bates, Terence Stamp and Peter Finch, and directed by John Schlesinger, was Schlesinger's fourth film (and his third collaboration with Christie).
+Far from the Madding Crowd is a 1967 British epic period drama film directed by John Schlesinger and starring Julie Christie, Alan Bates, Terence Stamp and Peter Finch.
+The screenplay was by Frederic Raphael adapted from Thomas Hardy's 1874 novel Far from the Madding Crowd.
+It was Schlesinger's fourth film (and his third collaboration with Christie).
 It marked a stylistic shift away from his earlier works exploring contemporary urban mores.
-The cinematography was by Nicolas Roeg and the soundtrack was by Richard Rodney Bennett.
-He also used traditional folk songs in various scenes throughout the film.
+Filmed in Panavision, it was the first 70mm film to be shown on the 75 ft screen in the all new Odeon Marble Arch, London.
+The cinematography was by Nicolas Roeg and the music was by Richard Rodney Bennett, who also used traditional folk songs in various scenes throughout the film.